leoroos/helm-diff/README.md

 * Shows a diff explaining what a helm upgrade would change:
     This fetches the currently deployed version of a release and compares it to a local chart plus values.
-This can be used visualize what changes a helm upgrade will perform.
+This can be used to visualize what changes a helm upgrade will perform.

 * Shows a diff explaining what had changed between two revisions:
     This fetches previously deployed versions of a release